Overview

 As the Drakes grow, their needs become more demanding, and you have to explore a world of islands across a deadly substance known as the Aether to collect materials for your camp.

 Nasty beasts called Ferals guard these islands and will periodically raid your camp.
-As your home grows, so do the intensity of the attacks.
+As your home grows, so does the intensity of the attacks.

 Parenting is hard